brunoNetId/rhods-transfer-learning/README.md

    > [!CAUTION]
    > This project is still under construction.
 The instructions below are temporary and will change as the project evolves.

-RHODS artifacts are not YAML definable, they require manual intervention.
+RHODS artifacts are not YAML editable, they require UI interaction. \
 Although tedious and time consuming, by the end of the deployment procedure (below), you will be able to understand how the full cycle connects all the stages together (acquisition, training, delivery, inferencing).

 ## Tested with